Analysts Offer Insights on Consumer Goods Companies: JM Smucker (SJM) and Nordstrom (JWN)

 Nordstrom (JWN)

-Merrill Lynch analyst Lorraine Hutchinson maintained a Sell rating on Nordstrom today and set a price target of $14.00.
-The company’s shares closed last Wednesday at $14.78, close to its 52-week low of $12.27.
+Barclays analyst Adrienne Tennant maintained a Sell rating on Nordstrom on August 26 and set a price target of $14.00.
+The company’s shares closed last Thursday at $14.79, close to its 52-week low of $12.27.

-According to TipRanks.com, Hutchinson is a 3-star analyst with an average return of 3.3% and a 49.2% success rate.
-Hutchinson covers the Consumer Goods sector, focusing on stocks such as Urban Outfitters, Ulta Beauty, and Tapestry.
+According to TipRanks.com, Tennant is a 3-star analyst with an average return of 3.1% and a 52.7% success rate.
+Tennant covers the Consumer Goods sector, focusing on stocks such as National Vision Holdings, Dick’s Sporting Goods, and Canada Goose Holdings.

-Currently, the analyst consensus on Nordstrom is a Hold with an average price target of $17.67, which is a 17.6% upside from current levels.
-In a report released today, UBS also maintained a Sell rating on the stock with a $11.00 price target.
+Nordstrom has an analyst consensus of Hold, with a price target consensus of $17.44, representing a 18.6% upside.
+In a report issued on August 26, Merrill Lynch also maintained a Sell rating on the stock with a $14.00 price target.

 TipRanks has tracked 36,000 company insiders and found that a few of them are better than others when it comes to timing their transactions.
 See which 3 stocks are most likely to make moves following their insider activities.